mitydigital/statamic-feedamic/README.md

 <!-- /statamic:hide -->

-> Feedamic is an Atom and RSS feed for Statamic 3.3, 4 and 5
+> Feedamic is an Atom and RSS feed for Statamic.

 ## Documentation